Carreau/ipython-wiki/IPEP-13:-Updating-the-Message-Spec.md

 ## user\_expressions / user\_variables

+Since variable names are expressions, user_variables will be removed, and only user_expressions remaining.

 The `user_expressions` and `user_variables` keys in an `execute_request`
 currently only support plaintext reprs, and have bad custom representations of errors.
 These should simply use the display protocol, and the `status: error` behavior used everywhere else.

 ## multiple objects